-Save and except through the granting of stock options, the directors of the Corporation were not compensated in their capacity as directors of the Corporation and its subsidiaries during the fiscal year ended March 31, 2005 pursuant to any other arrangement or in lieu of any standard compensation arrangement.
-An aggregate of 300,000 stock options were granted to four directors (Dr. Jennings and Messrs.
-Bruchs, McGinley and Angus) of the Corporation during fiscal 2005, compensating Mr. Bruchs not only in his capacity as director but also in his capacity as an executive officer of the Corporation.
+Save and except through the granting of stock options, the directors of the Corporation were not compensated in their capacity as directors of the Corporation and its subsidiaries during the fiscal year ended December 31, 2006 pursuant to any other arrangement or in lieu of any standard compensation arrangement.
+An aggregate of 200,000 stock options were granted to four directors (Messrs.
+Bruchs, McGinley, Angus and Redmond) of the Corporation during the 2006 fiscal year.
 See "Long Term Compensation Plans".